DevelopingSpace/starchart/CONTRIBUTING.md

 # (Optional) Setup test database
 $ npm run setup:test

-# Generate a build folder the first time running the app
-$ npm run build

 # Start the app, which will be running on localhost:8080
 $ npm run dev